deckhouse/virtualization/docs/USER_GUIDE.md

 The `VirtualMachineSnapshot` resource is used to create virtual machine snapshots.

+{{< alert level=“info”>}}
+A snapshot contains the configuration of the virtual machine and snapshots of all its disks.

+Restoring a snapshot assumes that the virtual machine is fully restored to the time when the snapshot was created.
+{{{< /alert >}}

 To ensure data integrity and consistency, a virtual machine snapshot will be created if at least one of the following conditions is met:

 - the virtual machine is powered off;